 In some cases, the condition may be difficult to diagnose.

 How is blepharospasm treated?

-It is essential that patients are treated in a centre which has specific expertise in the management of the condition.
+Above all, it is essential that patients are treated in a clinic which has specific expertise in the management of this condition.
 Daniel Ezra practices at the internationally renowned Moorfields Eye Hospital.
-This is considered to be a centre of excellence in the treatment of Blepharospasm with several hundred patients being treated per year.
+This is considered a centre of excellence in the treatment of Blepharospasm, with several hundred patients being treated per year.

 The first step in treating blepharospasm is to identify and eliminate any cause for ocular surface irritation.
 This will be carried out using a full slit lamp biomicroscope examination.
 This is important because conditions causing irritation of the eye are usually either dry-eye or blepharitis, but they can also include Sjorgren’s syndrome, thyroid eye disease and herpetic keratopathy.